apache/systemds/standalone-guide.md

 ## Linear Regression Example

-As an example of the capabilities and power of SystemML and DML, let's consider the Linear Regression algorithm.
+As an example of the capabilities and power of SystemDS and DML, let's consider the Linear Regression algorithm.
 We require sets of data to train and test our model.
 To obtain this data, we can either use real data or generate data for our algorithm.
 The
 [UCI Machine Learning Repository Datasets](https://archive.ics.uci.edu/ml/datasets.html) is one location for real data.
 Use of real data typically involves some degree of data wrangling.
-In the following example, we will use SystemML to generate random data to train and test our model.
+In the following example, we will use SystemDS to generate random data to train and test our model.

 This example consists of the following parts: